 Proper food safety and sanitation handling guidelines are necessary during or after a disaster will reduce the possibility of food contamination and disease.

-- Foods intended to be cooked or heated should be heated to a minimum of 140°F. If food is to be reheated, it must be reheated rapidly to a minimum of 165°F.
+- Foods should be cooked to a minimum of 140°F. If food is to be reheated, it must be reheated to a minimum of 165°F.

 - Perishable or potentially hazardous food should be stored at 41°F or below.

-- There is only one way to be sure dishes and utensils are clean.
-They must be washed, rinsed and sanitized in safe potable water.
-Sanitization is very important during and after a disaster.
+- Sanitization is very important during and after a disaster.
 Effective sanitization can be obtained by adding 1 ounce of chlorine to each gallon of safe potable cool water.
 Wash dishes and utensils with soap and water first, rinse with clean water and sanitize with the bleach water.

 - The use of single service items is encouraged to reduce the possibility of food borne illness.
 Paper plates and cups, plastic knives and forks that are used only once are highly recommended.